 10. Avoid Dishwashers

 Dishwashers can clean things, but when it comes to disinfecting objects, they cannot compete with actual disinfectants.
 The soap used in the machine can kill some bacteria, but not all.

-11. Avoid Washing machine
+11. Avoid Washing Machine

 For the same reason, a washing machine is also not a recommended device for the express purpose of disinfecting.
 They can remove some bacteria and germs during the cleaning process, but not all.
 As always, use a safe, registered disinfectant for the purpose.

 It is your sacred duty to protect your baby against germs and illnesses.
 Due to their play habits, babies are especially vulnerable to infection.
 You should use a balanced and comprehensive approach for best way to disinfect toys.

 This is the only way to protect your little one against the nasty bacteria and viruses out there.
 Use a combination of household cleaning agents and EPA sanctioned disinfectants for comprehensive protection.
 Never use an all-in-one approach when cleaning kids toys.